slamora/brackets-wiki/Live-Preview-URL-Mapping.md

 ## Live Preview

+If you click Live Development button with file open that has a server-side file extension and a Base URL has not yet been specified, then preferences dialog is auto-opened.

 Once base URL specified, Live Development button is clickable while any file extension specified in the Preferences dialog, in addition to .htm/.html.

-Message shown if you click Live Development button with file open that has a server-side file extension and a Base URL has not yet been specified.
+When a Base URL is specified and Live Development button is clicked, the path generated is Base URL + project-specific path to file.